johanley/special-relativity-core/README.md

 Different choices of geometry usually mean one direction of the transform is preferred over another.
 The inverse is still there, it's just in the background.

+**Using the 4-momentum in modeling a history is more natural than using 4-velocity.**
+4-momentum applies to all objects, while 4-velocity applies only to objects having mass.
+For similar reasons, the proper time can parameterize the history of a massive particle, but it can't do that for massless particles.

 **Two boosts commute only when they are in the same line.**